antonvh/LMS-uart-esp/Projects/RotaryEncoder/README.md

 # Rotary Encoder
 This is a project for building a frictionless rotary encoder with 20 steps per revolution.
 By using some gear transmission, the precision can be increased.
-These encoders can be used for frictionless odometry by driving them by e.g. omni
+These encoders can be used for frictionless odometry by driving them by e.g. omni wheels.

 ![Magentic encoder mounted in lego](./images/magentic_encoder_lego.jpg)

 ## Example code

+Upload the file `rotary.py` to the ESP8266 board using WebREPL.
+Copy the program `rotarySPIKE.py` in a new python project for Spike Prime or Mindstorms Robot inventor.
+The UartRemote library should already be installed on both the ESP8266 and the robot brick.
+Connect a motor to port B, connect the ESP8266 module to port A. The motor should follow the rotation of the encoder.

 ## Hardware
 This example allows you tpo connect a rotary encoder to two digital pins of the ESP8266 Board.
 In this example we use GPIO4 and GPIO5, which are labeled on the ESP8266 baord as `SDA`, and `SCL`, respectively.
 These bits will be called `A` and `B` in the remainder of this write up.